Akemimadokami/ssl-enhanced-DL-for-MM-in-High-Myopia/README.md

-# ssl-enhanced-DL-for-MM-in-High-Myopia
+# SSL-enhanced-DL-for-MM-in-High-Myopia
-Codes for our paper "RETFound-Enhanced Deep Learning Model for Community-based Fundus Disease Screening: Real-World Evidence and Decision Curve Analysis"  Will be uploaded soon
+Codes for our paper "Self-supervised learning-enhanced Deep Learning Method for Identification of Myopic Maculopathy in High Myopia Patients"

+about to come......